Notice

-TALK LIVE with Shingo KUNIEDA x Eddie JONESNew!!
+TALK LIVE with Shingo KUNIEDA x Eddie JONES

 The dialogue event hosted by the Human Performance and Science Academy (HPSA) on Saturday, January 10, concluded successfully.
 I had the honor of serving as the moderator for a conversation between two globally renowned figures: Mr. Shingo Kunieda, former professional wheelchair tennis player, and Mr. Eddie Jones, Head Coach of the Japan National Rugby Team.
 Under the theme “Taking on Challenges on the Global Stage,” the discussion unfolded in a warm and engaging atmosphere.
 Mr. Shingo Kunieda, who significantly elevated the recognition of wheelchair tennis in Japan, spoke with sincerity and clarity, expressing his thoughts in a way that deeply resonated with the audience.
 Now increasingly involved in coaching after […]